nick-ryall/eventarc/README.markdown

 1. Enter your Eventarc username and password on Symphony preferences page.

-2. Create a page called 'Eventarc Updater' and attach the the 'Eventarc Updater' event which comes bundled with the extension.
+2. Create a page called 'Eventarc Updater' and attach the 'Eventarc Updater' event which comes bundled with the extension.

 3. Create a section for your events.
 There are a number of fields that are essential for the syncing to work correctly.
 These are listed below.